anttisalonen/progbook/rst/lang.rst

   -- Bjarne Stroustrup

+There are a few concepts around programming languages that help pick up a new language.

 Most programming languages come with a more or less sophisticated type systems.
 The type system defines how the types of variables and functions are used and interpreted.

 A common example is the following expression: